alienresident/style-tiles/README.md

 index page.
 For example, on a second round of iteration you may not want the link to version 2 (if the the clients rejected it) to be still visible.
 This will be forthcoming very soon.~~

+### To Dos

+* Create two scaffolding options.
+One with a unique index.html file.
+* Have better designed example files and that stretches the system
+* Be able to control the font and font-size of the adjectives to allow  emphasis on certain words

 ##### Requests?
 Feedback?
 Contact [me](mailto:mark@alienresident.net) or simply file an [issue](https://github.com/alienresident/style-tiles/issues/new)!